masabahmad/HeteroMap/README.md

 [![build status](https://travis-ci.org/masabahmad/HeteroMap.svg?branch=master)](https://travis-ci.org/masabahmad/HeteroMap)

-This is a pre-release repository containing HeteroMap's predictors and data.
+This is a pre-release repository containing HeteroMap's lightweight performance predictor, with performance and energy data acquired from various machine setups.
-These predictors can run on real multicore machines as well as multicore simulators.
+The proposed predictor utilizes an ontology of graph benchmarks and inputs to decide the optimal machine/accelerator and the selected machine's internal architectural choices.

 If you use these benchmarks, please cite: